Before you set up Ivanti Tunnel for macOS, see the following:

 - Standalone Sentry is required for packet tunnel provider with per-app VPN.

-- If your deployment uses MobileIron Access, ensure that MobileIron Access is set up.
-See the MobileIron Access Guide for information on how to set up MobileIron Access.
-For documentation, see MobileIron Access product documentation.
+- If your deployment uses Access, ensure that Access is set up.
+See the Access Guide for information on how to set up Access.
+For documentation, see Access product documentation.

 - The appropriate ports are open.

-See the MobileIron Tunnel for iOS Release Notes.
+See the Ivanti Tunnel for macOS Release Notes.

-MobileIron recommends that Standalone Sentry use a trusted CA certificate.
-If Standalone Sentry uses a self-signed certificate, you must do the following additional setup in MobileIron Core:
+Standalone Sentry: Ivanti recommends that Standalone Sentry use a trusted CA certificate.
+If Standalone Sentry uses a self-signed certificate, you must do the following additional setup in Ivanti EPMM:

-- In the Services > Sentry page, for the Standalone Sentry, click the View Certificate link.
-This makes the Standalone Sentry’s certificate known to MobileIron Core.
+In the Services > Sentry page, for the Standalone Sentry, click the View Certificate link.
+This makes the Standalone Sentry’s certificate known to Ivanti EPMM.

-- Follow the instructions in the Using a Self-signed certificate with Standalone Sentry and MobileIron Tunnel knowledge base article in the MobileIron Support and Knowledge Base portal at
+Follow the instructions in the Using a Self-signed certificate with Standalone Sentry and Ivanti Tunnel knowledge base article.

-To limit the UDP traffic through Standalone Sentry, gather a list of destination UDP ports that should be tunneled through Tunnel VPN.
+UDP traffic: If you want to limit the UDP traffic through Standalone Sentry, gather a list of destination UDP ports that should be tunneled through Ivanti Tunnel VPN.
 All other UDP traffic is, therefore, not tunneled.
-Configure the SplitUDPPortList key-value pair to limit the UDP traffic through Tunnel.
+Configure the SplitUDPPortList key-value pair to limit the UDP traffic through Ivanti Tunnel.